hiroki-kozuki/Thermodynamic-Simulation/README.md

 	investigation section of the project.

 - Tests.py:
-	Contains Scrips for unit testing and integrating testing of various methods and classes, making sure that they work both individually and together in a sequence.
+	Contains Scrips for unit testing and integration testing of various methods and classes, making sure that they work both individually and together in a sequence.